 There are 47 Parties to the Convention – 46 countries plus the EU in its own right.
 An independent Compliance Committee reviews compliance of Parties with their obligations under the Convention.
 The Convention Secretariat is composed of a small team in Geneva, Switzerland.
 A detailed implementation guide for Aarhus developed by the United Nations Economic Commission for Europe provides important information on the main provisions of the Convention.
 There is also a useful guide to case law of the Compliance Committee, prepared by the European ECO Forum.

-TAI assessments have been conducted in 11 countries in the region, including Bulgaria, Estonia, Hungary, Ireland, Latvia, Lithuania, Macedonia, Poland, Portugal, Turkey and Ukraine, and a water governance assessment was conducted in two countries, Estonia and Ireland.
+TAI assessments have been conducted in 11 countries in the region, including Bulgaria, Estonia, Hungary, Ireland, Latvia, Lithuania, North Macedonia, Poland, Portugal, Turkey and Ukraine.
+A water governance assessment was conducted in two countries, Estonia and Ireland, and a forestry assessment was conducted in Hungary.

 Regional Core Team Leads